Gamma function: Calculating products

-If we have a way to calculate the gamma function numerically, it is a breeze to calculate numerical values of such products.
+If we have a way to calculate the gamma function numerically, it is very simple to calculate numerical values of such products.
 The number of gamma functions in the right-hand side depends only on the degree of the polynomials, so it does not matter whether b − a equals 5 or 105.
 By taking the appropriate limits, the equation can also be made to hold even when the left-hand product contains zeros or poles.

 By taking limits, certain rational products with infinitely many factors can be evaluated in terms of the gamma function as well.
 Due to the Weierstrass factorization theorem, analytic functions can be written as infinite products, and these can sometimes be represented as finite products or quotients of the gamma function.
 We have already seen one striking example: the reflection formula essentially represents the sine function as the product of two gamma functions.
 Starting from this formula, the exponential function as well as all the trigonometric and hyperbolic functions can be expressed in terms of the gamma function.

 More functions yet, including the hypergeometric function and special cases thereof, can be represented by means of complex contour integrals of products and quotients of the gamma function, called Mellin–Barnes integrals.